VertaAI/modeldb/client/verta/docs/examples/tutorials/ingredients.rst

     #

 Now we have the same commit but it's registered for the new branch.
 Any changes we do in the new branch are not saved to the old one.
-For example, let's register our current Python environment:
+For example, let's add our current Python environment:

 .. code-block:: python